tanwar2845/Mitron-Bank/README.md

 The bank provided a dataset consisting of customer demographics and transactional spend data across various months and categories.

 ## TASK
-As a Data Analyst, my job was to:

 * Identify high-potential customers for credit card offerings.